Best Honey Extractors For Your Apiary

 Manual vs Electric

 Another major consideration in choosing an extractor is whether to go with manual or electric model.
-Both work well and will do the job of helping you process your harvest.
+Both work well and will do the job of helping you process your honey harvest.

 However, if your beekeeping budget allows – opt for a model with an electric motor.
 A motorized honey extractor costs more but the savings in time and “elbow grease” is well worth the money.